5 Common Wedding Planning Problems (and How to Solve Them)

 4. Consider a Smaller Ceremony: Keep the ceremony intimate and invite a larger group to the reception.

-Problem #3: Challenges of Wedding Vendor Coordination
+Problem #3: Vendor Coordination Taking Over Your Time

 Coordinating vendors can quickly become a balancing act.
 Between back-and-forth emails, unexpected changes, and last-minute requests, managing everyone’s schedule can leave you feeling more like a project manager than a bride or groom.
-Details can easily slip through the cracks, but some strategies can make all the difference.

 Here’s how to manage vendors efficiently: